-Wiels is called an art centre, which has a different connotation from a fine art museum, workshop and gallery, as it explores and offers a range of cultural activities without having a permanent collection.
+WIELS is called an art centre, which has a different connotation from a fine art museum or gallery, as it explores and offers a range of cultural activities without having a permanent collection.
 These activities collaborate and form the general interest of the institution and can be narrowed down to three branches: education, exhibition and production.
-The management and staff of Wiels are dedicated to helping art experts, artists and the wider public in the sharing and circulation of information, as well as advancing the understanding of contemporary art.
+The management and staff of WIELS are dedicated to helping art experts, artists and the wider public in the sharing and circulation of information, as well as advancing the understanding of contemporary art.

-Every year, Wiels presents a vast exhibition program with a number of large-scale projects which include: installations, performances, sculptures, film, solo shows and collaborative exhibitions, lectures and concerts.
-Although a relatively young institution, Wiels has also hosted a number of celebrated names in its exhibition history such as Mike Kelley, Kelley Walker, Luc Tuymans, Felix Gonzalez-Torres and Francis Alÿs.
+Every year, WIELS presents a vast exhibition programme with a number of large-scale projects that include installations, performances, sculptures, film, solo shows and collaborative exhibitions, lectures and concerts.
+Although a relatively young institution, WIELS has also hosted a number of celebrated names in its exhibition history such as Mike Kelley, Kelley Walker, Luc Tuymans, Felix Gonzalez-Torres and Francis Alÿs.

-The Wiels education program is also a unique aspect of the centre as it includes interactive family tours around the building, workshops, films and lessons for children and parents about different artistic techniques, concepts and artists, and a special workshop for infants where babies aged six months to two-years-old can begin to discover interactive works.
-Another highlight is the annual Children’s Art Festival in the Brussels boroughs of Forest and Saint-Gilles, where local organizations collaborate to deliver a day filled with performances and workshops.
+The WIELS education programme is also a unique aspect of the centre, as it includes interactive family tours around the building, workshops, films and lessons for children and parents about different artistic techniques, concepts and artists, and a special workshop for infants where babies aged six months to two years old can begin to discover interactive works.

-The bookshop on the premises is a treasure island of exhibition catalogs, artist publications, works on art theory and philosophy.
-The art centre annually organizes one of the biggest artists’ book fairs in Belgium, Pa/Per View, which presents artists, antiquarians, publishers and collectors from all over the world.
-In 2015 the fair moved from its previous location around the bookshop in the main hall to one of Wiels’ exhibition floors, allowing it to host over 50 booksellers.
+The bookshop on the premises is a treasure island of exhibition catalogues, artist publications and works on art theory and philosophy.
+The art centre annually organises one of the biggest artists’ book fairs in Belgium, which presents artists, antiquarians, publishers and collectors from all over the world.

-Apart from the parade of activities, visitors can also rest in the main hall café, take a guided heritage tour, participate in workshops for adults led by organizations such as Lire et Ecrire or a special workshop for local women in collaboration with neighboring organization Espace Femmes.
+Apart from the parade of activities, you can also take a break in the main hall café, take a guided heritage tour, participate in workshops for adults led by organisations such as Lire et Écrire or a special workshop for local women in collaboration with neighbouring organisation Espace Femmes.

-With its extraordinary array of activities and exhibitions, WIELS is well worth a visit to get a dose of contemporary arts and cultural heritage in one go.
+With its extraordinary array of activities and exhibitions, WIELS is well worth a visit to get a dose of contemporary art and cultural heritage in one go.